 - 1. A five (5) second penalty will be assessed for each barrel knocked over. - 2.
 Horses are to be timed on the nose, both at the start and finish of the race.
 The contestant must complete the race on the horse in order to have her time count. - 3.
 If electric eye and back up times are missed, contestant shall be granted a re-run with no penalties assessed. - 4.
 Judges are required to flag the barrel racing event whether the electric timer is used or not.
 When the electric timer is used, judges shall watch to see that no one walks in front of the electric eye and shall further make sure that each barrel racer completes the racing pattern properly.
 Once the eye has been broken, the time has been started. - 5.
 The electric timer must be used whenever available.
 Times are to be timed to the one hundredth (1/100) of a second.
 It must also be backed up by two (2) timers using watches to the one hundredth (1/100) of a second.
 Both sets of times are to be recorded.
 When the electric timer is used, and a minority of the contestants are missed, the stop watch times plus "0" are to be used as the official times for the contestants missed (ex.
 16.1 would become 16.100).
 Should the timer fail to operate for more than half of the contestants, then the stop watch times will be considered as the official times for all contestants in that go-round.
 All barrel races are required to be timed with no less than two (2) watches in one hundredth (1/100) of a second when the electric timer is not used.
-Manual time must be recorded and paid off in one hundredth (1/100) of a second. - 6.
+Manual time must be recorded and paid off in one hundredth (1/100) of a second.
+It is required to have two (2) electric eye systems, stacked one on top of the other at all Canadian Tour Rodeos. - 6.
 All contestants must be flagged in and out and a time recorded.
 If a contestant is to be disqualified, it will be done after their run has been completed and flagged.